Click here for our general volunteer application.

 Click here for our Volunteer Companion Program application.
 You do not need to fill out the general volunteer application if you are applying for VCP.

-Volunteers are the most important resource for charitable organizations like ours -- their time and energy are essential to help us support members of our community who are affected by Alzheimer's and related dementias.
-We would love for you to help us create our vision of a world without Alzheimer's disease & related dementias.
+Volunteers are the most important resource for charitable organizations like ours - their time and energy are essential to help us support members of our community who are affected by Alzheimer's and other dementias.

-The Alzheimer Society of PEI has two types of volunteers: Office Volunteers who help with administration, programs and services, and events, and our Volunteer Companions who volunteer outside of our office with Islanders who are living the journey of Alzheimer's or related dementias.
+The Alzheimer Society of PEI has two types of volunteers: Office Volunteers who help with administration, programs and services, and events, and our Volunteer Companions who volunteer outside of our office with Islanders who are living the journey of Alzheimer's and other dementias.